Field mapping considerations for standard dataflows

 Note

-- The unique identifier field only accepts a string containing GUID values, any other data type or value will cause record creation to fail.
+• The unique identifier field only accepts a string containing GUID values, any other data type or value causes record creation to fail.

 To take advantage of a table’s unique identifier field, select Load to existing table in the Map Tables page while authoring a dataflow.
-In the example shown in the image below, we would like to load data into the CustomerTransactions table, and use the TransactionID column from the data source as the unique identifier of the table.
+In the example shown in the subsequent image, it loads data into the CustomerTransactions table, and uses the TransactionID column from the data source as the unique identifier of the table.

-You'll notice that in the Select key dropdown, the unique identifier—which is always named "tablename + id"— of the table can be selected.
-Since the table name is "CustomerTransactions", the unique identifier field will be named "CustomerTransactionId".
+Notice that in the Select key dropdown, the unique identifier—which is always named "tablename + id"— of the table can be selected.
+Since the table name is "CustomerTransactions", the unique identifier field is named "CustomerTransactionId".

 Once selected, the column mapping section is updated to include the unique identifier as a destination column.
 You can then map the source column representing the unique identifier for each record.